 - This short video on sexual abuse is from the perspective of a teen boy.
 It states that boys can be victims of abuse too and that “sexual abuse has nothing to do with sexual orientation.”
 (Amaze.org)

 - These age-appropriate guides provide suggestions for talking to children about sexual abuse.
 (Committee for Children)

 - Books are a helpful way to introduce the topic of body safety and abuse prevention, especially with younger kids.
-These lists of books from Dove’s Nest and Chicago Children’s Advocacy Center are helpful resources.
+This list of books from Dove’s Nest is a helpful resource.

 - This tip sheet is for talking to children and teens about maintaining healthy boundaries.
 (Stop it Now)

 - This article gives questions that parents can ask their children who might have had contact with offenders.
 Open-ended questions might include:

 - What kind of things would you do with him (or her)?

 - Did he (or she) play with you like other teachers or do something different?